 What, then should you look for?
 Don’t worry; we’ve got you covered.
 Here’s what you should know about your child’s loose tooth:

-- Teeth usually fall out the way they emerge
+Teeth usually fall out the way they emerge

-One way to determine whether the loose tooth is just part of your child’s development is knowing which tooth is loose.
+One way to determine whether the loose tooth is just part of your child’s development is knowing which tooth in particular is loose.
 Your children’s teeth usually appear from front to back, starting with the bottom front teeth.
 Permanent teeth develop in the same way.
 If your child’s tooth is loose, then, check whether the loose tooth follows the pattern of emergence.
 If a tooth comes loose out of order, head to your child’s pediatric dentist as soon as possible.

-- Children whose teeth erupt earlier will lose them earlier as well
+Children whose teeth erupt earlier will lose them earlier as well

-- Keep a lookout for several loose teeth
+Keep a lookout for several loose teeth

-- If your child clenches or grinds their teeth too hard, they can loosen permanent teeth
+If your child clenches or grinds their teeth too hard, they can loosen permanent teeth